Matthew L. Tinkham, Jr.

 I was born into an active and loving Protestant Christian home, committed to the Seventh-day Adventist faith.
 For the first few formative years of my life, my parents took me to children's Sabbath School classes and Sabbath-morning-worship services and instructed me to love and follow Jesus and his teachings in the Bible.
 However, it was not long after my birth that my parents' marriage began to fracture.
 Around the age of four/five, my parents divorced.
 Due to the mistreatment of my mom (who received full custody of my sister and me in the divorce proceedings) by some members of our local church at that time, my mother decided that we would leave the Seventh-day Adventist Church.
 We attended a few other local Baptist churches until we finally dropped out of church altogether.
 We still believed that God existed in a nominal Christian manner, but that "belief" did not make any real difference in our lives.
 For example, my sister and I regularly prayed a "canned" prayer with our mom every night, when she tucked us into bed, but that was largely the extent of our religious involvement when we were with her.

 My father did not receive the same level of criticism from the church that my mom had experienced.
 He decided to remain a member of the Seventh-day Adventist Church but transferred to a different local congregation.
 When my sister and I were in my dad's care every other weekend, he attempted to maintain a spiritual influence in our lives.
 He played Christian music and children's Scripture songs, read Bible stories to us, taught us to keep the seventh-day Sabbath and uphold other fundamental beliefs of the Seventh-day Adventist faith, and took us to Sabbath School classes, worship services, and other church-sponsored programs and events.
 Also, he often brought us to spend time with our maternal grandparents, who also encouraged us spiritually and exposed us to religious practices and the teachings of the Bible.
-While my dad's and maternal grandparents' influences no doubt had a subconscious impact upon me, its fullness was significantly undercut by my dad's restrictive (and, at times, neglectful), authoritarian style of parenting and legalistic tendencies in his practice of religion.
+While my dad's and maternal grandparents' influences no doubt had a subconscious impact upon me, its fullness was significantly undercut by my dad's authoritarian style of parenting and conservative tendencies in his practice of religion.
 Moreover, the influence of my mom's abandonment of formalized religion led me to feel a similar disinterest in formal religion.
 In those years, I strongly resisted attending church programs and other religious events, fighting with my dad to stay home from church on his weekends.

 As my childhood and adolescent years progressed, I grew up very distant from God and disinterested in spiritual things.
 With that came a deep, seemingly bottomless void in my heart.
 My biggest struggles were dealing with all the hurt and anger that resulted from my severely broken family and wrestling to find some purpose and meaning in life.
 I was hurting, unsatisfied with how things were, and I often felt empty.
 I spent many years attempting to fill this void in my heart with all kinds of things—including idolizing different celebrities (e.g., Michael Jordan), hanging out with my public school friends, and engaging in worldly music and entertainment—to no avail.